setvir/sorantoki-resources/governance/Sorantoki Governance Charter.md

 ---

 ## **Article III: Lexical Evolution Process (The Sand-Line in Action)**
+(This process should have a turnaround time of a week)

 ### **Step 1: Friction Logging (Demand Signal)**
 - Any user may **log friction** for a concept that **repeatedly requires cumbersome circumlocution**.